 Local authorities in Scotland are responsible for the maintenance and upkeep of their burial grounds and crematoria.
-There are currently twenty seven crematoria in Scotland, just over half of which are local authority controlled.
+There are currently twenty nine crematoria in Scotland, just over half of which are local authority controlled.

 The remaining are either jointly or privately owned and run.
 Should you have any issues or concerns with the running or maintenance of your local cemeteries or crematoria, you should contact the relevant local authority or owner organisation.